-- Village Cross on grass island surrounded by wellmanicured topiary shrubs. - Location historically of the church, public house and school as well as the Rectory and Church Farm. - Two concentrated lines of dwellings either side of the Cross, both generally overlooking open space on the opposite side of the road. - Polite Georgian doorcases surround entrances to two medium sized houses. - Scattered dwellings set back from the road at the eastern end of Bale Road. - All Saints' Church, which incorporates stone quoins and tracery.
+- Village cross on grass island surrounded by wellmanicured topiary shrubs. - Location historically of the church, public house and school as well as the Rectory and Church Farm. - Two concentrated lines of dwellings either side of the Cross, both generally overlooking open space on the opposite side of the road.
+Polite Georgian doorcases surround entrances to two medium sized houses. - Scattered dwellings set back from the road at the eastern end of Bale Road. - All Saints church, which incorporates stone quoins and tracery.
 The churchyard is enclosed by a flint and brick wall and mature trees. - The Old Rectory stands in the eastern part of the area but is more prominent from The Street. - Attractive view of Bale Road east of the church showing the road curve around Village Cross and flanked by a range of historic properties. - Meadows and open fields flanking buildings north and south of Bale Road.

-- Village Cross has been repaired with cementitious mortar, which is causing the stone around the repairs to fail. - The hedge opposite the churchyard has widened, which alters the streetscape and conceals the lamp post box. - Several plastic signs on the church, which whilst necessary for security, could avoid being fixed to the building. - Non-native coniferous hedges (leylandii) inappropriate for the setting. - Clutter of wires, telegraph poles and aerials. - uPVC windows detract from historic buildings and the character of the area.
+- Village Cross has been repaired with cementitious mortar, which is causing the stone around the repairs to fail. - The hedge opposite the churchyard has widened, which alters the streetscape and conceals the lamp post box. - Some historic gravestones are leaning and at risk of falling. - Several plastic signs on the church, which whilst necessary for security, could avoid being fixed to the building. - Non-native coniferous hedges (leylandii) inappropriate for the setting. - Clutter of wires, telegraph poles and aerials. - Prominent bins left on street in front of properties. - uPVC windows detract from historic buildings and the character of the area.